Retired general, ex-PM lead the field in Czech presidential election | Politics

 Retired General Petr Pavel, 61, running as an independent, led two out of four final polls.
 Former prime minister Andrej Babis, 68, a billionaire heading the biggest opposition party in parliament was ahead in the other two.

-Pavel has distanced himself from Orban, who has squared off with EU partners over rule of law, and has questioned the merits of central Europe's Visegrad Group, which also includes Poland and Slovakia.
-"When we differ so much today on fundamental issues, there is a question whether we should leave this format altogether," Pavel said in a debate on Wednesday.

-Pavel and Nerudova have spoken in favour of euro adoption, and the tradition of Havel's human rights-led foreign policy.
+Pavel and Nerudova have spoken in favour of adopting the euro, and the tradition of Havel's human rights-led foreign policy.
 While in power in 2017-2021, Babis was found in conflict of interest by the European Commission due to subsidies paid to his Agrofert business empire, which is in a trust.
 He was cleared this week in an EU subsidy fraud case.

-Babis has been the most lukewarm in supporting Ukraine among top candidates.
+Babis has been the most lukewarm in supporting Ukraine among top candidates, calling for peace talks and, unlike the other frontrunners, speaking against more weapons supplies to Ukraine while campaigning.
 But that policy is in the hands of the government, which has been among Kyiv's most steadfast supporters.
-Pavel has both a Soviet-era and western military education, has served in a peacekeeping mission in the former Yugoslavia in the 1990s, and led NATO's military committee in 2015-2018 which advises the alliance's general secretary.
-Interactive graphic
+Pavel has both a Soviet-era and Western military education, has served in a peacekeeping mission in the former Yugoslavia in the 1990s, and led NATO's military committee in 2015-2018 which advises the alliance's general secretary. ** Click here for an interactive graphic:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)